Have you ever considered how humanity's past affects our present and what that means for our future? Would you like to?

 Each of these events is not a "lecture", but a "pot-luck of ideas".
 So we're all invited to contribute, but you don't have to be an expert to be welcome, participate, and enjoy the fellowship of thoughtful people who all agree to be open to divergent ideas and treat each other with respect.

 The events explore the world of ideas, in the broadest sense, including: human evolution, paleoanthropology, and anthropology; evolutionary psychology, brain science, and psychology; mythology, eastern thought, religion, and philosophy; sociology; public policy; history and pre-history; cosmology and the sciences; and the arts and humanities, to name a few.
 Of special interest are the interconnections among all fields of knowledge and tracing questions about the present and future back to root causes in our past and in who we really are as human beings.
 Ideally that approach can help us develop constructive, practical approaches we can build into our lives.

 Examples of past and future session topics include:

-Please read more about each session's topic at www.Meetup.com/North-Bay-World-of-Ideas.
+More information about each session's topic is available at www.Meetup.com/North-Bay-World-of-Ideas.
 The events are free; however, we ask that you register in advance, either at the above site or on this page.
-If you do need to cancel an RSVP, please do so as soon as you know you will not be attending—preferably at least 48 hours before the event.
-Essential information is presented at the beginning of each session, so please arrive on time or early.